danjeffrey/ExData_Plotting1/README.md

 # Dan Jeffrey's Fork of This Repository

 I think I got it right.
 We'll see.
-The figures folder came from the original repository that was forked.
+The "figure" folder came from the original repository that was forked.
 Those images are not mine.

 ### Plot 1 by Dan
 * [code](plot1.R)